 Looking at examples of other people’s personal bios can help your own creative vision take shape.
 Here are a few examples of how bios can differ across different creative categories:

-The creative business
+The marketing business

 For an example of a bio in the consulting and marketing world, visit Marie Forleo’s fresh and inspiring about page.